Hidayat Nur Wahid

 China and India do not need shariah law to start from scratch.
 China is now an economic power and India is on her way up.
 The reason why Indonesia is a 3rd world nation is that corruptions have become a tradition under Pak Harto.
 Now that he is gone, it is time for us to rebuilt our great country.
 Indonesia is not a poor country, but a very badly mismanaged one.
 Shariah Law can only impede our progress as it is very Middle Eastern and male-centred, as opposed to our equal-gender society pre-Islamic era.

-15. Mohammed Khafi Says:
+15. Mohammed Khafi says:

 yunir,